Laboratory information

 Turnaround time

-The turnaround time (TAT) for results of the Galleri® test is about 2 weeks from the time a specimen is received at the laboratory for processing.
+The turnaround time (TAT) for results of the Galleri test is typically about 2 weeks from the time a specimen is received at the laboratory for processing.
 Shipping to the laboratory typically takes 1 to 2 business days.
+Occasionally, this turnaround time can be up to 4 weeks if we have a high volume of samples being run through the laboratory.

 Holiday schedule